Ahmet Unver, L’Officiel Turkey

 “Knowing your own darkness is the best method for dealing with the darkness of other people.”
 Carl Jung

 Jung called the aspects we’ve hidden in our bag and attribute to “the other” the Shadow.
-Dreams reveal to us how to reclaim what we’ve disowned and projected onto others.
+Dreams reveal to us how to reclaim what we’ve disowned and projected onto others - our shadow.
 This process frees immense energy for ourselves and helps us acknowledge more of our own humanity and that of everyone else.

 Dreams guide us to look inside our bag.
 When Monica looked inside her bag, she decided to trust herself more to authentically express her feelings.
 Kirk discovered his creativity.
 Jen reclaimed more self-worth.

-If you look inside your bag, you may see the stranger who is actually you and discover you can “give back your heart to itself,” as this poet expresses in his poem "Love After Love."
+If you look inside your bag, you may see the stranger who is actually you and discover you can “give back your heart to itself,” as the poet Derek Walcott expresses in his poem "Love After Love."

 Cupid and Psyche, Antonio Canova